COMSOC-Community/comsoc-website/docs/index.md

 What are realistic assumptions regarding the preferences found in a population?
 Are the decisons taken by a given mechansim perceived as fair by its users?
 Assumptions and hypotheses need to be tested in controlled environments to assess how realistic they are.
-Human feedback must be collected on voting rules and other aggregation mechanisms to determine their usability.
+Human feedback must be collected on aggregation mechanisms to determine their usability.
-Numerical simulation and experiments with real-life data also can offer important insights.
+Numerical simulations with real-life data also can offer important insights.

 </div>